4 Ways to Use Aquifer High Value Care Across Your Curriculum

 • 04: Advance care planning

-• 05: Interprofessional roles & responsibilities
+• 05: Interprofessional roles and responsibilities

 • 06: Pharmacologic pain management